 Recommended Aspect Ratios: Square 1:1 or Rectangular 16:9 or 16:9 (Mobile Phones)

-There is a Premiere Pro Facebook 720p HD (16:9) export preset for Facebook for 16:9 videos — which you should use if you want to export a video with a 16:9 ratio.
+There is a Premiere Pro Facebook 1080p Full HD export preset — which you should use if you want to export a video with a 16:9 ratio.
 But, as I mentioned before, many content creators are creating square-format videos for Facebook because it works better for viewing on the Facebook mobile app.
+In that case, instead of using the Facebook 1080p FHD preset, instead use the “Match Source – Adaptive High Bitrate” (the same as for YouTube and Vimeo).
+By using this preset, it will export your square video in the correct dimensions and in the highest quality.

 But before we create an export preset, you need to set up your sequence settings for a 1080 x 1080 Facebook video.
 Go to “New Item” in your Project Panel and select “New Sequence.”
 Select “Digital SLR 1080p24.”
 All you have to do is change the 1920 horizontal to 1080, then hit “Save Preset” and name it “Facebook 1080×1080.”